Wind4Greg/vc-di-ecdsa-test-suite/README.md

 The `.localImplementationsConfig.cjs` is where you configure your server that is under test.
 This is a regular JavaScript file so I defined an extra variable `let localServerPrefix = "http://127.0.0.2:5555";` to make it easy to change the *endpoints* of my very simple test server.

 The rest of this README.md is from the original as of the time of last fork update.

+### Gotcha: Context Injection

+I created the test vectors for many of the VC data integrity documents.
+When I did so I used the nice new data model context, i.e., "https://www.w3.org/ns/credentials/v2".
+This includes all the needed VC data integrity context stuff.

+However, the tests use the older data model context, i.e., "https://www.w3.org/2018/credentials/v1", hence you need to do what is called "context injection" as explained here:
+[VC Data Integrity: Context Injection](https://w3c.github.io/vc-data-integrity/#context-injection), before processing the credential.
+This basically involves adding "https://w3id.org/security/data-integrity/v2" to the unsigned credentials context array.

 ## Background